gajus/eslint-plugin-jsdoc/.README/README.md

     `{{preferredType}}` (or `{{replacement}}`), noting that the latter is of no use when one is merely forbidding a type).

-If `no-undefined-types` has the option key `preferredTypesDefined` set to `true`, the preferred types indicated in the `settings.jsdoc.preferredTypes` map will be assumed to be defined.
+Note that the preferred types indicated as targets in `settings.jsdoc.preferredTypes` map will be assumed to be defined by `no-undefined-types`.

 See the option of `check-types`, `unifyParentAndChildTypeChecks`, for how the keys of `preferredTypes` may have `<>` or `.<>` (or just `.`)